 In the protection of buildings, infrastructure and people against terrorist events a fuller understanding of the combined effect of blast and thermal loads on structures is required.
 Research in this area has primarily focused on blast loads alone, however the response of reinforced concrete to these combined loading regimes has not been investigated.

 Computational fluid dynamics (CFD) will be used in combination with numerical studies blast and thermal loads.
 Non-linear finite element analyses (FEA) will be adopted to model reinforced concrete structures under blast and thermal load regimes.
 Verification would be undertaken using data from blast and thermal experimental trials, including potential collaborations with industry.
 Design and undertaking of experimental trials, including dynamic / impact and high temperature thermal trials.

 You'll need a good first degree from an internationally recognised university (minimum second class or equivalent, depending on your chosen course) or a Master’s degree in Civil Engineering or related discipline.
 In exceptional cases, we may consider equivalent professional experience and/or Qualifications.
 English language proficiency at a minimum of IELTS band 6.5 with no component score below 6.0.

 We’d welcome applications from candidates with experience of computational modelling (structural) and further industry and/or research experience.
 You should be highly motivated and able to direct and manage your own research project.

 How to apply

-We’d encourage you to contact Dr Laurie Clough (firstname.lastname@example.org) to discuss your interest before you apply, quoting project code ACES4530219.
-Please note: to be considered for this self-funded PhD opportunity you must quote project code when applying.
+We’d encourage you to contact Dr Laurie Clough (email@example.com) to discuss your interest before you apply, quoting the project code.